Right of First Refusal in Utah Parenting Plans Dustin February 23, 2026

 5

-The video below addresses right of first refusal in the context of step-parents and blended families.
-This is where conflict often spikes because parents disagree about whether a step-parent is “childcare” or a normal part of the child’s household routine.
+This video addresses right of first refusal in the context of step-parents and blended families, where parents may disagree about whether a step-parent is “childcare” or part of the child’s household routine.

 Common Pitfalls to Avoid